FREQUENTLY ASKED QUESTIONS

 Yes.
-Ride For The Living is a family event, and we have previously had three generations of one family riding together!
-Participants over 15 years old and under 18 are required to have written consent from a parent or legal guardian to participate in the Ride.
+Ride For The Living is suitable for families and we have previously had three generations of one family riding together!
+Participants over 15 years old and under 18 are required to have written consent from a parent or legal guardian to participate in the Ride or ride under the supervision of a parent or legal guardian.
 Teens under the age of 15 years old may take part in the Ride only under the supervision of a parent or legal guardian.
-Our youngest rider so far was 12, and our oldest rider was 89!
+Our youngest rider so far was 8, and our oldest rider was 90!

 Is the event suitable for me if I observe kashrut and/or Shabbat?

 The one-day bike ride falls on a Friday, and we begin early in the morning to ensure we arrive back to Krakow in time for Shabbat to begin and for us to join Shabbat dinner with the community.
-There is an option for Progressive or Modern Orthodox services.
+There are also Friday and Saturday services available in Krakow.
 All meals have a vegetarian option and are kosher friendly, and we can provide strictly kosher meals for participants who request them during registration.